Mothcam/Mothcam/README.md

 # Mothcam
 Mothcam is a repository with the scripts and config files designed to transform the [LedEmmer](https://www.vlinderstichting.nl/wat-wij-doen/meetnetten/meetnet-nachtvlinders/ledemmers/) into a Mothcam camera trap, enabling fully automated monitoring of moth assemblages.
 The repositories are written with Python and make use of the [Picamera2 repository](https://github.com/raspberrypi/picamera2/tree/main).
 This repository has been tested with a Raspberry Pi4 and a Raspberry Pi Zero W. This README will assume that the user has zero experience with Linux and Raspberry Pi.
 Therefor this README will provide step-by-step instructions to guide any user through setting up the Mothcam.

+#- what to do in imager / model os etc
+-
+-

 ## Required equipment
 ```